 Essential Oils Found Antibiotic Against Tonsillitis Bacteria

-The goal, then, is to defeat this bacteria.
+The goal of any antibiotic therapy is to defeat such bacteria.
 Conventional medicine has typically treated tonsillitis with antibiotics.
 But today, many strains of Streptococcus pyogenes have become antibiotic resistant to many antibiotics.

 The question is, how can one kill the Streptococcus pyogenes bacteria without antibiotics?